GSMUTNSR/book_codes/README.md

 _ Slight changes in input files with overlap function only.

 _ Added test files in "test_files" directories.
+A few of them were not working properly.
+It is corrected.

 _ A few misprints found and corrected in the user's manual.